 The U.S. Department of Social Services Administration for Women and Families reports approximately 1 in 4 homeless women are homeless because of her experience with violence.
 A staggering 93% of homeless mothers have experienced at least 1 trauma and 81% have experienced multiple traumatic events with 91% experiencing trauma in both adulthood and childhood.
 In order for these women to feel safe, they need a space specifically designed for women only.

-UP is a much needed social service for homeless women, children, and youth in our community.
-In 2016, the Louisville Continuum of Care (CoC) Homeless Consumer Participation Task Force reported a need for a full-time women’s day shelter, as Louisville does not currently offer a day center for only women, that offers comprehensive access to hygiene and social services.
-UP will provide a safe place to rest, build community, and find resources needed to reclaim their lives: showers, laundry, access to a phone and mailing address, assistance obtaining IDs and birth certificates, connections to housing, employment, and financial benefits.
-UP will provide resources and referrals through case management and a partnership of providers.
+On July 16, 2018 UP opened it's doors and now provides a safe place to rest, build community, and find resources needed to reclaim lives: showers, laundry, access to a phone and mailing address, assistance obtaining IDs and birth certificates, connections to housing, employment, and financial benefits.
+UP provides resources and referrals through case management and a partnership of providers.